 Claude vs ChatGPT: Stop choosing.
 Start routing.

 The "which AI is better?" argument is over.
 The answer is neither alone.
-Here's the workflow that beats every single-model marketer in your industry.
+Here's the July 2026 evidence — benchmarks, pricing, features — and the workflow that beats every single-model marketer in your industry.

 I don't have a model anymore.
 I have a stack.